shinken-solutions/shinken/docs/source/02_gettingstarted/gettingstarted-quickstart.rst

 ================================

 Once you get Shinken installed and running properly, you'll no doubt want to start monitoring more than just your local machine.
-Check out the following docs for how to go about monitoring other things...
+Check out the following docs for how to go about monitoring other things:

-Monitoring templates are available to get you started.

-  * :ref:`Getting Started <start>`

-Otherwise the official documentation will get you there.

   * :ref:`Monitoring Windows machines <gettingstarted-monitoring-windows>`
   * :ref:`Monitoring GNU/Linux or other Unix machines <gettingstarted-monitoring-linux>`